ysdn2018/the-next-website/src/content/work/offside-magazine.md

 ---
 ## ABOUT

-Offside is a soccer magazine which looks at social, political issues which affect soccer.
+Offside is a soccer magazine which looks at the social and political issues which affect soccer.
 More than just a magazine that looks at player statistics, transfer moves and league tables.
 Offside looks at positive and negative stories in soccer and provides a platform for discussion.
-This issue features stories about the corruption in FIFA and the racism problem in Russian soccer.
+This issue features stories about corruption in FIFA and the problem of racism in Russian soccer.

 ## FEATURES